automl/DeepCAVE/development/_sources/plugins/index.rst.txt

 The plugins in DeepCAVE are structured in a specific way.
 This is done with three blocks:

-1. **Input block**
+1. **Input block**:
   This is used to trigger new calculations.
 For example, when you change the objective in the **Input block**, a new calculation is triggered and cached.
 The next time you use the same input data, no new calculation is needed as the data is already cached.
 In the end, the input data is mapped the calculation, which is referred to as *"raw data"*.

-2. **Filter block**
+2. **Filter block**:
   In contrast to the *Input block*, the *Filter block* does not trigger any calculation.
 It acts as a filter over the input data which can be used to influence the display of the output.

-3. **Output block**
+3. **Output block**:
   Both the *Input block* and *Filter block* are used to generate information to display in the *Output block*.
 Since the filters are low-cost changes, the output will be updated immediately after any filters are changed.
 The following figure shows the described blocks for the cost over time plugin.

 .. image:: ../images/plugins/blocks.png